linpengcheng/PurefunctionPipelineDataflow/README.md

   as the manufacturing industry.](#Warehouse-Workshop-Model)

 - [Software and hardware are a unified architecture: "warehouse/workshop model".](#The-unification-with-Computer-Hardware-Architecture)
-  - From a static point of view, it is a star.
+  - From the perspective of static, it is a star.
   - From the perspective of dynamic runtime, it is a dynamic tree Gantt chart, like a rushing river system.
   - the "Warehouse/Workshop Model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field,